0xcert/framework/docs/api/ethereum.md

 ## HTTP provider

-HTTP provider uses HTTP in (**and**?)
-HTTPS protocol for communication with the Ethereum node.
+HTTP provider uses HTTP and HTTPS protocol for communication with the Ethereum node.
 It is used mostly for querying and mutating data but does not support subscriptions.

 ::: warning
 Don't forget to manually unlock your account before performing a mutation.